 The other method is more appropriate for advanced players.
 Playing blindfold games with much weaker opponents dramatically helps your calculating ability.
 It also helps with visualization skills a lot.

 Positional understanding is something that can only come with experience.
-By studying well annotated, classical games, understanding the ideas behind each move and applying them in your own games, you will
+By studying well annotated, classical games, understanding the ideas behind each move and applying them in your own games, you will quickly make progress in this field.

 2. There is a very good exercise recommended by many professionals and chess coaches that does miracles to one’s positional understanding.
 You take a game of a strong chess player and try to guess the moves played one-by-one.
 I suggest skipping a few opening moves, and start from the early middle-game.